-Hundreds of years ago early settlers named these mountains the Blue Ridge.
+Hundreds of years ago early settlers named this mountain range the Blue Ridge.
 It’s a beautiful name, and exactly the right one.
 The mist that shrouds its hillsides and hangs in its valleys colors the mountains in shades from dark sapphire to pale azure.
-Like undulating ribbons, they lie in sequence, one overlapping the other, until they simply disappear into distance’s pale mist and you can see them no more.
+Like undulating ribbons they lie in sequence, one overlapping the other, until they simply disappear into distance’s pale mist and you can see them no more.

 All the mountains’ detail, the trees and rock outcrops, meadows and streams, fade into blue outlines of mountains.
 You can swear at times they are transparent, how the mist rises to leave nothing but the shape of a ridgeline in deeper blue than what lies either nearer or farther beyond it.